OM-SINGH-81/SpotVoid/README.md

     This command starts the Next.js development server.

 Once both commands are running, you can open your web browser and navigate to [http://localhost:9002](http://localhost:9002) to see your application in action.

+## Deploying for Free with Vercel or Netlify

+You can deploy this application for free using Vercel or Netlify.
+Both platforms provide excellent support for Next.js.

+### Prerequisites

+1.  **Push to a Git Repository**: Before deploying, your code must be in a Git repository (e.g., on GitHub, GitLab, or Bitbucket).
+    *   Initialize a Git repository: `git init`
+    *   Commit your files: `git add . && git commit -m "Initial commit"`
+    *   Create a repository on your preferred platform and push your code to it.

+### Option 1: Deploying with Vercel

+1.  **Sign Up**: Go to [vercel.com](https://vercel.com) and sign up with your Git provider account.
+2.  **Import Project**: From your Vercel dashboard, click "Add New... > Project".
+3.  **Select Repository**: Choose the Git repository you just created.
+Vercel will automatically detect that it's a Next.js project.
+4.  **Configure Environment Variables**: In the project settings, navigate to "Environment Variables".
+Add the `GEMINI_API_KEY` and `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` with their respective values.
+5.  **Deploy**: Click "Deploy".
+Vercel will build and deploy your application.

+### Option 2: Deploying with Netlify

+1.  **Sign Up**: Go to [app.netlify.com](https://app.netlify.com) and sign up with your Git provider account.
+2.  **Import Project**: From your Netlify dashboard, click "Add new site > Import an existing project".
+3.  **Select Repository**: Connect to your Git provider and choose the repository for your project.
+4.  **Configure Build Settings**: Netlify should automatically detect the correct build settings for a Next.js app.
+5.  **Add Environment Variables**: Go to your site's settings, find the "Environment variables" section, and add your `GEMINI_API_KEY` and `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`.
+6.  **Deploy**: Click "Deploy site".
+Netlify will build and deploy your site.